Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The modern city of Tunis is located just through the Sea Gate ( which has remained unchanged since it was erected in 1848.
-It is where the grand Avenue Habib Bourguiba, seen as the Champs-Élysées of Tunisia, crosses through the middle.
+It is where the grand Avenue Habib Bourguiba, seen as the Champs-Elysees of Tunisia, crosses through the middle.
 Colonial architecture can be found here illustrating the history of this culturally diverse and historic city.

 The largest mosque in Tunisia, the Zitouna Mosque dates back to the 8th century; the 160 columns of the mosque were brought from the ruins of Carthage.
 Set in the heart of Tunis, the mosque was improved upon almost continually until the 19th century, when the minaret was added.
 Zitouna (or Al-Zaytuna) was the centre of learning and intellectual pursuits in Tunisia, and is considered the first Islamic university.
 Visitors to the Zitouna Mosque must dress modestly, and non-Muslim guests may only enter the courtyard.
 The mosque is surrounded by bustling souks on three sides.

 Tunis' largest parks, Belvedere Park covers 270 acres (110 ha) just north of the city.
 Known as the 'Lungs of Tunis' due to the scarcity of green spaces in the city, Belvedere Park has a number of family-friendly attractions to enjoy on fine days in Tunis.
-Children will love the Tunis Zoo, a pleasant facility with monkeys, bears, deer, peacocks, and elephants; while adults will marvel at the intricately-decorated high domed ceilings of the Turkish Pavilion.
+Children will love the Tunis Zoo, a pleasant facility with monkeys, bears, deer, peacocks, and elephants; while adults will marvel at the intricately decorated high domed ceilings of the Turkish Pavilion.
 Belvedere Park has an art gallery featuring local contemporary works near the entrance gate, and when the weather is hot visitors can cool off in the shade of trees overlooking Lake Tunis on Place Pasteur.

 Carthage was the base of a powerful trading empire during the Phoenician and Punic periods, ruled by the infamous conqueror Hannibal.
 Destroyed by the Romans in the 2nd century BC, the site was redeveloped a century later and became a Roman capital.
 Located in an affluent suburb roughly nine miles (15km) north of Tunis, the remaining ruins of ancient Carthage were declared a UNESCO World Heritage Site in 1991.
 Visitors can buy a ticket for just a few dinars that allows access to up to 10 different archaeological sites, including the Antonin Baths, Amphitheatre, Water Cisterns, Basilica of Saint-Cyprien, Punic Tophet, and the Carthage Museum.
 Also on-site in the museum complex is the Acropolium (St Louis Cathedral), a stunning cathedral built in the late 19th century.

 Tunis experiences a warm Mediterranean climate with two distinct seasons: a hot and dry period running from May to September and a cold and wet season from October to April.
-Winter is the coldest time of the year in Tunis with heavy rainfall and temperatures dropping to 43F (6C).
+Winter is the coldest time of the year, with heavy rainfall and temperatures dropping to 43F (6C).
 Summer months experience an average of 10 hours of sunshine a day.
 The hottest months are from June through August, when average daytime temperatures can climb as high as 104F (40C), though thankfully the breeze off the Mediterranean Sea tends to alleviate the heat.

 Tunis is served by an extensive public transportation network made up of buses, a light rail system known as Tunis Metro, and a regional train service connecting the city centre to some of Tunis's northern suburbs.
 Buses in Tunis are operated by Societe Nationale de Transport Interurbain (SNTRI) and the city is well-covered with more than 200 routes.
 The Metro system is made up of several lines and covers a substantial part of Tunis and its neighbouring suburbs.
 Bus, train, and metro fares are relatively inexpensive, but do increase at night.
 Travellers who want to explore the city at a leisurely pace will find that much of Tunis is accessible on foot.

 Tunis also has several interesting museums, including the Bardo Museum, which has extensive collections of artefacts ranging from the prehistoric era to the Ottoman Period.
 The Early Christian Museum also has fascinating exhibits.
-Visitors will find that the souks and markets are wonderful places to pick up lovely souvenirs and simply wander through.
-However, the crowds and noise can be overwhelming.
+Visitors will find that the souks and markets are wonderful places to pick up lovely souvenirs or simply do a bit of wandering, though the crowds and noise can be overwhelming.
 Tourists can take refuge in Belvedere Park, a large, leafy area set on Lake Tunis with museums, cafes, and a zoo.